ayushdv/ayushdv.github.io/_pages/about.md

 ![An Image of myself](/images/icon_adv.jpeg){: .align-right width="200px"}

-🔬 I am a prospective PhD student at the School of Economics at the University of Edinburgh.
-Starting in October 2024, I will begin my research in Game Theory, specifically Multidimensional Signalling Theory.
+🔬 I am a first-year PhD student at the School of Economics at the University of Edinburgh.
+My research interests are in Game Theory, specifically Multidimensional Signalling Theory.
 I hold a BS in Mathematics from IIT Bombay and an MSc in Mathematical Economics and Econometrics from the University of Edinburgh.

 💻 Professionally, I have 10-12 months of experience in Data Science and Machine Learning.
 During this time, I’ve worked with various tools and programming languages, including Python, R, SQL, STATA, and PowerBI.

-📚 Beyond my professional and academic pursuits, I am keenly interested in Finance, Statistical Methods, and Deep Learning Methods.
+📚 Beyond my professional and academic pursuits, I am keenly interested in Finance, Statistical Methods, Risk Modelling, and Deep Learning Methods.
 I wish to explore how these areas intersect with economics and how they can be applied to real-world problems.

 ## <span style="color: #5a2c91;">Other Stuff</span>